Community creates pumpkin patch for Colorado Springs boy with cancer | KRDO

 Community creates pumpkin patch for Colorado Springs boy with cancer

-COLORADO SPRINGS, Colo.
-(KRDO)- A Facebook post asking where to buy cheap pumpkins turned into community members helping out a local family as their little one is battling cancer.
+COLORADO SPRINGS, Colorado (KRDO) — A Facebook post asking where to buy cheap pumpkins turned into community members helping out a local family as their little one is battling cancer.

 A grandmother was heartbroken when her grandson couldn’t go on a class field trip to the pumpkin patch due to his chemo treatments, But with the support of the community, she was able to create his very own pumpkin patch.